davidhu2000/typescript_crash_course/interfaces_classes.md

 Using getter and setter allow us to execute code when these properties are accessed.

-Note: This feature is only availabe ECMAScript 5 and above.
+Note: This feature is only available ECMAScript 5 and above.

 ## Static Functions